Search

 & symbols = GBP,JPY,EUR

-replacing the API_KEY with your Key generated when you have created your account
+Replacing the API_KEY with your API Access Key generated when you have created your account.

 3. Create the swagger documentation (swagger editor)

-Once identified the endpoint for which you want to create the documentation, it’s time to create it.
-To do that, open a new tab in your browser and go to this URL: Swagger Editor.
-You will see the below page.
+Once you identified the endpoint for which you want to create the documentation, it’s time to create it.

-There are also tools that convert Swagger 2.0 to OpenAPI 3.0 and vice versa, so for your goal, you will write Swagger 2.0 documentation and you will see also how to convert to OpenAPI 3.0.
+There are also tools that convert Swagger 2.0 to OpenAPI 3.0 and vice versa.
+Your goal will be to write Swagger 2.0 documentation and also see how to convert to OpenAPI 3.0.

 • info